hcoles/pitest-site/pages/about.markdown

 title: About
 description: About this site
 keywords: about
-bodyclass: about
 ---

 # About PIT

 PIT is largely the work of myself - Henry Coles, a software developer based in Edinburgh, but has benefited from contributions from numerous others.

 If you'd like to get in touch I can be contacted at **henry@pitest.org**.
 Please do not use this address for support requests - these should be sent to the google group where they'll getter a better/faster response.

 Elsewhere on the web you can find me at